Expert care for knee pain and injuries

 - Knee stress fractures

 - Meniscus tears

 We recommend talking with a doctor about your knee pain as soon as you notice it’s affecting your daily life.
 The earlier you get help for your knee condition, the easier it is to treat.

 Our knee patients usually have their first appointment with one of our doctors or clinicians.
 We’re trained to know when surgery is needed to manage knee pain and when nonsurgical treatment options might be a more effective course of treatment.
 We’ll only guide you toward surgery when it is the best option for you.

 During your appointment, we’ll talk with you about your symptoms, medical history and lifestyle.
 We’ll get an understanding of your overall health so we can manage any factors that might be making your knee pain worse.
-After your examination, we’ll start you on your treatment plan, and our team of physical therapists, sports medicine doctors, physician assistants and other knee specialists will help you recover.
+After your examination, we’ll start you on your treatment plan, and our team of physical therapists,

 We create personalized treatment plans for all our patients.
 Depending on your unique needs, we might recommend one or more of the following treatments for your knees:

 In many cases, knee pain can be managed with nonsurgical treatments.
 Some common nonsurgical knee pain treatments include:

 We have a number of specialized physical therapy programs that can help knee pain, including the